Skip to navigation Skip to content

 Is this the first care percentage determination for the child? + Read more ...

-A customer’s percentage of care is generally determined according to the actual care they have of the child.
+Care percentages are generally determined according to the actual care parties have of the child.

-In limited circumstances for an interim period, where care is disputed, a customer’s percentage of care for child support and Family Tax Benefits (FTB) purposes may be determined according to a:
+In limited circumstances, where care is disputed, and it is the first care percentage decision Child Support and Family Tax Benefits (FTB) purposes an interim care determination may be determined, for an interim period according to a:

 • written agreement